josephwoodward/github-browse.nvim/README.md

 # Github Browse Neovim Extension

-A small NeoVim wrapper around the GitHub CLI `gh browse` tool to enable fast sharing links to lines of code in GitHub.
+A small Neobim wrapper around the GitHub CLI `gh browse` tool to enable fast sharing links to lines of code in GitHub.